yashkhadilkar/fifa-world-cup-bid-analysis/README.md

 ### 4. Verify Raw Data

 The raw data must already be present in GCS.
 The `run_pipeline.sh` script checks for these files and will exit with a clear error if any are missing.
-See the "Data Download and Ingestion" section below if you need to populate the bucket from scratch.
+See the "Data Download and Ingestion" section above if you need to populate the bucket from scratch.

 ### 5. Run the Pipeline